WICG/soft-navigations/README.md

 * We would need to modify PaintTiming nd LCP to restart their reporting once a soft navigation was encountered.

 ## Open Questions
-i* Do we need to define FCP/LCP as contentful paints that are the result of the soft navigation?
+* Do we need to define FCP/LCP as contentful paints that are the result of the soft navigation?
-*< your questions here>
+* `< your questions here>`